nickwalton/LaneFinder/README.md

 4. I used a hough transformation to find the different line segments remaining in my image.
 5. To extrapolate these line segments into a single lane I used the np.polyfit function to perform linear regression on the endpoints of the lines sorting them into right and left lanes based on the slope
-6. Finally a created a weighted image to merge the extrapolated line onto the original image augmenting it witht eh algorithm's understanding of where the lanes are.
+6. Finally I created a weighted image to merge the extrapolated line onto the original image augmenting it witht eh algorithm's understanding of where the lanes are.

 ### 2. Identify potential shortcomings with your current pipeline and suggest possible improvements